isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Payment is to be made at the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a> through cashless modes such as Mastercard, NETS, PayNow and Visa.
 Cash will not be accepted.

+#### 4. Can travellers bring their own ART self-test kits to the test centres?

+No, travellers must use the ART self-test kits provided at the test centres.
+The S$15 includes payment for the ART kits.

-#### 4. What are the test centres that travellers can go to for their Day 3 and Day 7 ARTs?
+#### 5. What are the test centres that travellers can go to for their Day 3 and Day 7 ARTs?

-They can visit any of the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs)</a>.
+They can visit any of the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a>.
 They are required to undergo their COVID-19 ART by 2130 hours (Singapore time) on Day 3 and Day 7.

-#### 5. Can a traveller go to a clinic for their Day 3 and Day 7 ARTs instead of the Quick Test Centres?
+#### 6. Can a traveller go to a clinic for their Day 3 and Day 7 ARTs instead of the Quick Test Centres or Combined Test Centres?

-No, travellers must only go to the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs)</a>.
+No, travellers must only go to the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a>.
 Otherwise, the traveller’s attendance will not be tracked, and test results will not be captured.

-#### 6. How do travellers book their appointments for their Day 3 and Day 7 ARTs?
+#### 7. How do travellers book their appointments for their Day 3 and Day 7 ARTs?

 Travellers with a Singapore mobile number should book an appointment at any of the Quick Test Centres for self-paid ARTs.
 Those who do not have a local mobile number must still go for their test at any of the Quick Test Centres.
 They will need to register in-person and can expect additional waiting time.

-#### 7. Are children required to undergo Day 3 and Day 7 ARTs?
+#### 8. Are children required to undergo Day 3 and Day 7 ARTs?

 Children aged 2 and below in this calendar year are not required to undergo Day 3 and Day 7 ARTs.
 Children aged 3 to 12 must undergo their Day 3 and Day 7 ARTs at the Quick Test Centres and be accompanied by a caregiver aged 21 years old and above.
 The caregiver may be required to help administer the test if the minor is unable to do so.

-#### 8. Do travellers need to self-isolate after their Day 3 and Day 7 ART?
+#### 9. Do travellers need to self-isolate after their Day 3 and Day 7 ART?

 No, travellers are not required to self-isolate after their Day 3 and Day 7 ARTs.
 Self-isolation is only required pending the results of the on-arrival COVID-19 PCR test at the airport.

-#### 9. How soon will the results of the Day 3 and Day 7 ARTs be out?
+#### 10. How soon will the results of the Day 3 and Day 7 ARTs be out?

 Travellers can expect to receive their results via their registered mobile number within 1 hour of their test.
 They are not required to wait for their test results at the Quick Test Centres and may leave immediately after their ART.

-#### 10. What should travellers do if they test positive for COVID-19 on their ART?
+#### 11. What should travellers do if they test positive for COVID-19 on their ART?

 If tested positive for their ART, travellers will need to go for a confirmatory Polymerase Chain Reaction (PCR) test as soon as possible.
 The PCR test will be funded by the Ministry of Health (MOH) and can be done at one of the Combined Testing Centres (CTCs).

-#### 11. Are travellers allowed to reschedule their Day 3 and Day 7 ARTs to other days?
+#### 12. Are travellers allowed to reschedule their Day 3 and Day 7 ARTs to other days?

 No, travellers are required to undergo COVID-19 ARTs at a Quick Test Centre by 2130 hours (Singapore time) on Day 3 and Day 7 of their arrival in Singapore.
 Failure to do so may constitute an offence under the Infectious Diseases Act (IDA).

 A traveller who fails to undergo the required COVID-19 PCR tests may also be required to serve a Stay-Home Notice (SHN) / Stay Order.

-#### 12. Should travellers perform their Day 3 and Day 7 ARTs if they are unwell?
+#### 13. Should travellers perform their Day 3 and Day 7 ARTs if they are unwell?

 Travellers who are feeling unwell, with symptoms such as fever, cough, or sore throat, should seek medical attention at their nearest <a href="https://flu.gowhere.gov.sg/" target="_blank">Swab and Send Home (SASH)</a> clinic.
 They should not go for their scheduled ART test if they are unwell, but should remain contactable via their declared mobile number and email address.

-#### 13. What if travellers intend to leave Singapore prior to Day 3 or Day 7?
+#### 14. What if travellers intend to leave Singapore prior to Day 3 or Day 7?

 If their time of departure from Singapore is:
 - before 2130 hours on the day of test, they are exempted from taking their scheduled ART.